VirtualFlyBrain/VFB_2/specs/functional_specs.md

 Trees have the advantage of providing a bit more context.
 May have to combine parts and subclasses to generate useful trees.

 ### Queries:

-Roughly as now for anatomy,  but add references and move subclasses and parts to precomputed tabs.
+STUB: Roughly as now for anatomy,  but add references and move subclasses and parts to precomputed tabs.

 ### Image browser

+### Trees

+Question: Do we keep tree browsing for stacks?

+####  Tree display specs

+Allow multiple inheritance - reflecting the structure of the underlying ontology. display is\_a and part\_of relationships only

+#### Specs or interaction with trees

 #### 2D
 Current functionality basically good.
 Needs better controls.